Hidden propaganda? Eurovision rejects Belarus song for political mockery | DW | 13.03.2021

 Galasy ZMesta is known for mocking the mass protests against authoritarian President Alexander Lukashenko

-The ongoing political crisis in Belarus has spread to this year's Eurovision Song Contest, with the country's entry into the 2021 competition on the verge of disqualification over its controversial song choice.
+The ongoing political crisis in Belarus has spread to this year's Eurovision Song Contest, with the country's entry in the 2021 competition on the verge of disqualification over its controversial song choice.

 Following mounting pressure from European lawmakers and other critics, the European Broadcasting Union (EBU) announced this week that Belarusian band Galasy ZMesta will not be allowed to take part in the popular event in Rotterdam in late May unless it modifies or withdraws its controversial Russian-language song, "Ya Nauchu Tebya" ("I'll Teach You").